-The Dolby Digital encoding latency is 187 msec.
-The encoding latency is automatically compensated (to avoid lipsync issues) when the video additional frame delay (Timing tab) is set to at least six (6) frames for 59.94 Hz formats and at least five (5) frames for 50 Hz formats.
+The Dolby Digital and Dolby Digital Plus encoding latency is 187 msec.
+The encoding latency is automatically compensated (to avoid lip-sync issues) when the video frame delay (Timing tab) is set to at least seven (7) frames for 59.94 Hz formats and at least six (6) frames for 50 Hz formats.